tsetsoo/buy-bch/README.md

 In order to build a new version of the app you should:

 1. npm install or yarn
-2. npm run build or yarn build
+2. npm run build or yarn build (build:staging for staging build:production for production)
 3. Compiled static assets are in /build folder and can be served by any web server(node, apache, nginx)

 ### Deployment